bytejutsu/report/part_2_understanding_web_applications/chapter_2_introduction_to_web_applications/2_web_server.md

 - `ThreadsPerChild`: This directive sets the number of threads created by each worker process.

-Here's an example of how you might set these directives in your Apache configuration file:
+Example of an Apache configuration file:

 ```apache
 <IfModule mpm_worker_module>